 “We hope.
 We despair.
 We hope.
 We despair.”
 What will happen if we stop?

-“Everyone is beautiful.
+"Everyone is beautiful.
 Everyone makes you proud.
-Everyone Breaks your heart” writes Kalman.
-I wonder what it was like for her to write this book.
+Everyone Breaks your heart," writes Kalman.
+What was it like for her to write this book?
 To make these observations, to sit in places and moments.
-Kalman was born in Israel but has lived in the New York City for decades.
-3
+Kalman was born in Israel but has lived in New York City for decades.

 Everything is invented.